santiagosayshey/website/docs/index.md

 ## How?

-I've created a [Flowchart](./Profiles/index.md) that turns the answers to these questions into a profile which automates the process in which releases are selected in Radarr.
+I've created a [Flowchart](./Profiles/index.md) that turns the answers to these questions into a quality profile that will be imported into your app of choice (Radarr, Sonarr, Lidarr).
+This flowchart is currently a work in progress, and not all profiles listed will be available (only Transparent and Optimal so far)

 Once you've found your desired profile, check out [Profilarr](./Wiki/Importing%20Profiles%20&%20Custom%20Formats.md) for mass importing custom formats and profiles

 ## What Else?

 I've tried to streamline and abstract this process as much as possible, but for those of you who wish to iterate on my custom formats and profiles, I've provided the raw json for all the custom formats I've used.
-These can be imported into Radarr / Sonarr and adjusted to suit your needs.
+These can be imported into Radarr / Sonarr / Lidarr and adjusted to suit your needs.

+Feel free to use Profilarr to export / import / share your own setups too!